SyndraLover/Akai-APC-Key-25-mk2-Midi-for-Musescore/Readme.md

 ## Current Layout
 ![Current Layout](Layout.png)
 ## Roadmap
+- dynamic button that works without keyboard and mouse
+- Voices Exclusively blink: if one is blinking every other should not
 - key.conf in seperate file
-- Mask for non "blinking" led upon pressed
-- cli options
+- cli options (-d debugging -c config.file)
 - Gui

 ## References